cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 With the minFee < 30 once a pool grows to >0.5% of saturation the intermittent rewards will, on average, provide a competitive yield for delegators at >5.0%.
 At $k=500$ and $L=100$ this corresponds to a pool size 500k₳ with a minimum pledge of only 5k₳.
 The yield ceiling is also compatible with a potential future implementation of the Conclave collective stake pool concept.
 Because of the yield ceiling large collective stake pools will only provide more predictable returns, not a materially larger yield which would compete with smaller independent pools.

-## A small pool advantage

-The winners of block forks and slot battles are determined by which pool has a lower VRF score.
-If multi-pool operators consolidate to improve network efficiency and reduce operating costs a slight advantage will be in favor of all smaller pools.
-Smaller pools will also have a slight advantage against future collective stake pools.
-This advantage is not well known but it does slightly bias in favor of smaller pools.

 ## Leverage-based Pool Ranking Recommendation

 Pool ranking scores in wallet browsers have a significant and powerful game theory impact on delegator pool choices, yet it is often overlooked and not transparent in wallets.